 We work with many organizations and agencies in addition to schools.
 The theme of educational design that underlies all our work recognizes that living organizations and fully engaged staff are, by definition, growing and changing.
 We use a wide variety of creative strategies that foster increased aliveness and effectiveness through learning and growth.

 Please bear with us as we develop our new website.
-Should you wish to open a discussion about what we can do for you, please send us an email at info(at symbol)EducationalDesign(dot)Associates.
+Should you wish to open a discussion about what we can do for you, please send an email to: info(at symbol)EducationalDesign(dot)Associates.
 We will respond promptly.

 “You displayed a willingness to learn about the cultural differences of those with whom you were working.
 You have been able to form meaningful relationships with the people in the program because you model strong leadership skills and also take the time to listen and learn.” — Tribal Counseling Services Director